hinagiku-dev/Hinagiku/README.md

 Hinagiku (雛菊), or Daisy in English, is an intelligent system designed to support discussions in educational environments.
 One of Hinagiku's key features is its real-time voice transcription and analysis, which helps hosts provide timely and insightful feedback, setting it apart from other educational tools.
 We chose the name Hinagiku because it reflects our core values: resilience, simplicity, and growth—much like the daisy flower itself, which flourishes in diverse conditions.
 Our mission is to help participants and hosts connect meaningfully by providing tools that facilitate better communication and collaboration in classrooms.

+### Key Technologies

+- **SvelteKit** for the front-end framework
+- **Firebase** (Firestore and Auth) on Google Cloud Platform
+- **Object storage** via Google Cloud Storage or Cloudflare R2
+- **OpenAI** models via Genkit for language understanding and generation, with support for Google Gemini and others

+For deployment-specific settings such as custom colors or titles, see [`DEPLOYMENT-CONFIG.md`](DEPLOYMENT-CONFIG.md).

+### Multi-provider Support

+Hinagiku can run against different storage and AI providers.
+Set the `HINAGIKU_STORAGE_BACKEND` environment variable to `firebase` or `r2` to choose between Google Cloud Storage and Cloudflare R2.
+Language model providers are configured in [`src/lib/ai/index.ts`](src/lib/ai/index.ts), allowing you to swap OpenAI for Google Gemini or other Genkit-compatible models.

 ## Development Instructions

 To set up the development environment for Hinagiku, please follow these steps:

 ### Install dependencies

-Ensure you have `pnpm` installed.
-If not, you can install it using the script:
+Ensure you have **Node.js 18+** and `pnpm` installed.
+If not, you can install pnpm using the script:

 ```sh
 curl -fsSL https://get.pnpm.io/install.sh | sh -